 Fixed Building Sources: Demolition/Volatilization

 Little information is available on the mobilization of PCBs from fixed building sources, with many studies assuming that volatilization is the dominant mobilization method (e.g. Shanahan et al, 2015).
 Ecology (2011) notes, however, that volatilized PCBs may quickly attach to other media include adjoining materials, or dust and films.
 Weathering of caulk through fragmentation and abrasion may also release PCBs directly in particle form.
 For these reasons, mobilization from fixed building sources has been combined into a lumped demolition/ volatilization category.
 Robson et al. (2010) calculated a long-term gross mean regional sealant PCB loss rate of 9% over 50 years of exposure, i.e. 0.018/yr.
-Combining this loss rate of with the total PCB mass estimated above of 2969 kg results in a release rate of 53.4 kg/yr.
+Combining this loss rate of PCBs with the total PCB mass estimated above of 2969 kg results in a release rate of 53.4 kg/yr.

 Transfer of Non-Fixed Building Sources to Recycling Facilities